BonneGueule x Maharishi: our olive “Custom pant”

 The BonneGueule x Maharishi pants are now available here .

-This collaboration represents something very special at BonneGueule because we worked with a brand that we love, but which we have almost never talked about on the site, something rather unusual.
-So let me first tell you a little story...
-Exceptionally, this article will include two videos, as Maharishi's background is so rich and dense.
+This collaboration represents something very special at BonneGueule because we worked with a brand that we love, but that we have almost never talked about on the site, which is rather unusual.
+So let me first tell you a little story… Exceptionally, this article will include two videos, as Maharishi's background is so rich and dense.

-A big thank you to Long who went above and beyond to bring you this video shot in the Maharishi store in London!
+A big big thank you to Long who went the extra mile to bring you this video shot in the Maharishi store in London!

-From primitive peoples until today, there has been war.
+From primitive peoples to today, there has been war.

 And very early on, we realized that it was necessary to dress these warriors differently from the others.
-Well yes, it was necessary to distinguish civilians and soldiers (and identify each unit), to protect them and equip them properly, while impressing the enemy.
+Well yes, it was necessary to distinguish civilians and soldiers (and identify each unit), to protect them and equip them as they should be, while impressing the enemy.

 image military clothing.001

-As states gained power, it was necessary to assert the power of their units all the more.
+As states gained power, it became all the more necessary to assert the power of their units .

 military evolution.001

-Soldiers occupied high social positions in other eras and, to mark the occasion (and their prestige), clothing with rare and expensive dyes was needed, and therefore more status.
-This is why we could see very colorful military outfits (with a peak during the Renaissance).
+Military personnel held high social positions in other eras and, to mark the occasion (and their prestige), they needed clothes with rare and expensive dyes, therefore more status.
+This is why we have seen very colorful military outfits (with a peak during the Renaissance).

-Given that in certain countries, people chose to enlist, it was necessary to inspire fresh recruits with bright and flashy outfits , a far cry from their condition of country people working in the fields.
+Since in some countries people chose to enlist, it was necessary to entice the new recruits with flashy and flashy outfits , far removed from their condition as country people working in the fields.

-Except… all this heritage of several centuries - outfits with panache and flamboyance - was swept away in just a few years.
-It took just ONE battle to call into question the color of a military uniform.
+Except… all that centuries-old heritage – outfits with panache and flamboyance – was swept away in just a few years.
+It took ONE battle to call into question the color of a military uniform.

 military questioning